metahumanflash/Unmute-Default-Mic-on-windows/README.md

-THe real code really can be credited to the program below.
+The real code really can be credited to the program below.

 NirCmd: https://www.nirsoft.net/utils/nircmd.html
 /////